Get

 Conclusion

-Papillons can make great companions for those looking for a smaller breed that isn’t plagued with health problems.
+Papillons make great companions for those looking for a smaller breed that isn’t plagued with health problems.
 They’re very people-oriented dogs that are also exceptionally trainable.
 They behave well in a house and get along with just about anyone.
 Plus, they require minimal grooming beyond a few brushing sessions every week.

-However, not everything is easy about these dogs.
-Their smaller size makes them fragile, and all their needs can add up to several hours each week.
+However, their smaller size makes them fragile, and their care requirements can add up to several hours each week.
 They’re also rather yappy, like most smaller dogs.
+Ultimately, you’ll need to weigh the pros and cons to decide if the Papillon is a good option for you.

 Featured Image Credit: Nikaletto, Shutterstock